The Dangers Of Do-It-Yourself Wills & Trusts

-We have all seen the advertisements for simple, fast, and easy do-it-yourself will or living trust kits.
+We have all seen the advertisements for simple, fast and easy do-it-yourself will or living trust kits.
 There are also many paralegals who claim they can prepare your documents for a low fee.
-You may have even seen television commercials for Legalzoom.com, which is being heavily marketed right now.
+You may have even seen television commercials for Legalzoom.com, which is heavily marketed.
 All of these advertisements may leave you with one burning question: Do they work?

-One of the main problems with do-it-yourself kits is that you get no personal advice tailored for your needs.
-It is very easy to overlook important legal clauses which could end up costing your beneficiaries thousands in unnecessary taxes or corrective attorney fees.
+One of the main problems with do-it-yourself kits is that you get no personal advice tailored to your needs.
+It is easy to overlook important legal clauses that could end up costing your beneficiaries thousands in unnecessary taxes or corrective attorney fees.
 The added difficulties of improperly drafted estate planning documents can also be an emotional burden on your family.

 Some of the software and kits walk you through the process, but leave you exposed in many ways.
 This is why the websites and packaging have legal disclaimers suggesting you consult an attorney.